caddyserver/vscode-caddyfile/README.md

 Adds support for [`Caddyfile`](https://caddyserver.com/docs/caddyfile/concepts) syntax highlighting and automatic formatting.

-This is essentially a fork of [`vscode-caddyfile-syntax`](https://github.com/Zamerick/vscode-caddyfile-syntax) with additional features.
+This is essentially an updated version of [`vscode-caddyfile-syntax`](https://github.com/Zamerick/vscode-caddyfile-syntax) with additional features.

 ## Configuration
 - `caddyfile.executable`: Location of the `caddy` executable to use for code formatting and linting.
 (Default: `""`)